UCSD-ECEMAE-148/fall-2024-final-project-fall-2024-final-project-team-10/README.md

 Yung-Chieh Yang (ECE)

 ## Final Project
-Our project goal was to  ...
+Our project goal was to use OpenCV to identify and read license plates of cars in a parking lot and mark the car with a sticker using a robot arm if the license plate is not valid.

 ### Original Goals